-GRAND NORTH LOOP OF VIETNAM MOTORBIKING
+GRAND NORTHERN LOOP OF VIETNAM BY MOTORBIKE

 Booking code of Grand North loop of Vietnam: OV43